clojurewerkz/meltdown/README.md

 There are multiple types of selectors supported by Reactor.
 Meltdown primarily focuses on two types: exact match and regular expressions.

+#### Exact Match Selector

 The exact match should be used for cases when you want handler to respond to a single key:

 ```clj